 After a very interesting and useful day near Christchurch, I ended up in an exhausted, migraine-affected, somewhat tearful state when my carefully planned journey home got all messed up by plane delays after someone had some sort of medical event on a plane down from Auckland.
 Barrier Air (an airline I have supported since they took over the Kaitaia route when Air not-New Zealand left our region), don't fly up here on Saturdays any more, so missing the Friday evening flight created a real problem.
 I needed to get home, primarily because Stephan shouldn't be doing too much walking around on his healing knee.

-A very helpful man in Christchurch booked me on the flight from Auckland to Kerikeri in case I missed the Kaitaia plane (which I did, by a few minutes) and so I managed to get a bit closer to home and was then transported the rest of the way by a nice guy named Alex, who runs a shuttle service between Kerikeri and Kaitaia.
+A very helpful man in Christchurch booked me on the flight from Auckland to Kerikeri in case I missed the Kaitaia plane (which I did, by a few minutes) and so I managed to get a bit closer to home and was then transported the rest of the way by a nice guy named Alex, who runs the Tuatahi Airport Shuttle service between Kerikeri and Kaitaia.
 I had fortunately already made enquiries with him for a trip next week, so when this evening's problem arose, I had his number to hand and was able to ask him to come and get me at short notice.
 He lives just along the road from our turn-off, so Stephan drove down to the main road and met me at 9.30.
 It was a long day!